 A registered copyright on your image can also be of benefit if a client refuses to pay for images they have already been used.
 The timely and proper registration of your images can be a powerful tool when you are faced with a situation that requires you to enforce your contractual terms with a client.

-The following information has been referenced from the Copyright Office website as of the Fall 2007.
+The following information has been referenced from the Copyright Office website.
 We have included a few things here for quick reference, but recommend that you also spend some time on the site familiarizing yourself with the process.

 We are sending you some important links to help you get started with registering your copyright immediately.
 It's just like backing up your software.
 You are so sorry you didn't take the time to do this when there's a problem.